 What is the cornea?

 The cornea is the clear, dome-shaped, outermost layer of the eye.
 It serves as a barrier against germs and dust, and also plays an essential role in our vision and ability to focus.
 If the cornea is damaged or diseased the vision can be affected.
-The Cheyenne Eye Clinic is fortunate to have on staff a fellowship trained corneal specialist, Dr. Jennifer Nottage, who treats corneal disorders.
+The Cheyenne Eye Clinic is fortunate to have a fellowship-trained corneal specialist who treats corneal disorders.

 Your cornea usually heals itself quickly after most minor injuries or infections.
 But during the healing process, you might experience symptoms like burning, pain, tearing, blurred vision, extreme sensitivity to light, foreign body sensation, and redness.